 All there is to know about tamarillo

-It belongs to the same family as regular tomatoes, Solenaceae, but its fruits look more like plums.
+It belongs to the same family as regular tomatoes, Solanaceae, but its fruits look more like plums.

 Tomato tree fruits are slightly tangy and their firm, meaty flesh can be eaten in the same manner as tomatoes are, though raw their taste is of the love-it-or-hate-it kind.

 The world’s largest producer is Columbia, in South America, which explains why this fruit tree has trouble growing out doors in more temperate climates.